Desire View in explorer

 Pāli: chanda

 A series of questions and answers between the lay follower Visākha and bhikkhunī Dhammadinnā that clarify subtle yet important aspects of the teachings.
-Topics covered include personal existence, Noble Eightfold Path, intentional constructs, attainment of cessation of perception and feeling, felt experience, underlying tendencies and various counterparts.
+Topics covered include personal existence, Noble Eightfold Path, intentional constructs, attainment of cessation of perception and what is felt, felt experience, underlying tendencies and various counterparts.

 The Buddha answers the questions of the reputed brahmin Caṅkī's learned student, who asks the Buddha on how there is preservation of truth, awakening to the truth, final arrival at the truth, and what is most helpful for the final arrival at the truth.